Glob Patterns and Wildcards

 At the end of the Modifying the Filesystem mission, you read that you were going to learn what glob patterns and wildcards are.
 In this mission, you’ll start diving into those topics, and learn how to use them.

 As you learned in the last mission, you can modify the filesystem in many different ways.
 One of the other ways you can use the filesystem is to search for files.
-Glob patterns and wildcards can be used to extend your file searching ability, making it easier to (for example) search for all files that meet certain criteria.
+Glob patterns and wildcards can be used to extend your file searching ability, making it easier to search for all files that meet certain criteria.

 In this mission, you'll learn to use different kinds of wildcards and characters to extend your knowledge of the command line and make it easier to find the precise files you need quickly.